sapphonie/StAC-tf2/README.md

 Even better, this plugin is set up to be as easy to use and install as possible, so you don't have to be a sourcemod guru to get rid of cheaters on your nfoserver.

 ### Installation & Configuration
-1) download the latest release [here](https://github.com/sapphonie/StAC-tf2/releases/latest)
+1) download the latest release (called `stac.zip`) from [here](https://github.com/sapphonie/StAC-tf2/releases/latest)
-2) drag the `translations`, `scripting`, and `plugins` folders into `/tf/addons/sourcemod/` on your tf2 server.
+2) extract the downloaded zip, and copy all the folders inside of it into `/tf/addons/sourcemod/` on your tf2 server.
 Overwrite any files if prompted.
 3) restart your server

 The current list of cvars is listed [here](cvars.md).
 The defaults should be good for most people, if you want to the plugin to autoban.
 If not, you can set any "detection" cvar to 0 to never ban, and to -1 to never even log or check in the first place.
 If you want to edit cvars,